-A common material, polyester is preferred by many is it looks good and is easy to clean.
-However, a good polyester choice will also need plenty of care and maintenance.
+A common material, polyester is preferred by many people since it looks good and easy to clean.
+However, a good polyester carpet will also need plenty of care and maintenance.

-Nylon surfaces are extremely easy to keep clean and are super-durable.
-These are excellent choices for family rooms and are incredibly soft underfoot.
-Nylon tends to be the mid-range option across all area.
+Nylon surface is extremely easy to clean.
+It's incredibly soft to touch and super-durable.
+It is an excellent choice for family rooms.
+Nylon tends to be the mid-range option across all options.

-Natural fibers make for some of the best looks.
-Wool is incredibly resistant and is, again, very easy to clean.
-It is considered a more premium option in terms of pricing, though it is generally very budget-effective.
+Natural fibers have the best looking.
+Wool is incredibly durable and, again, very easy to clean.
+It is considered a more premium option in terms of pricing, though it is generally budget-effective.

-This type of material is man-made and is famous for its resistance and its suitability to intensive use.
+This type of material is man-made and famous for its durability and suitability to intensive use.
 Polypropylene fights back against stains like any other – they simply won’t get ground-in.
-They are low-density, too, and are very colorfast.
+They are low-density and colorfast.

-A man-made material, Triexta floors are tough and resistant against stains.
-They are perhaps some of the most resistant synthetic carpets on the market.
-However, this can raise how much you expect to pay.
+As a man-made material, Triexta is tough and stains-resistant.
+It is one of the most resistant synthetic carpets on the market.
+However, it depends on how much you expect to pay.

 Types of Style

 There are also various styles available for you to choose from.
 Therefore, you will need to weigh up further pros and cons once you have chosen your desired material.
 You may see the following information while shopping: